erf/mu_state/README.md

 Minimal Cubit-inspired state management using Flutter's built-in primitives.
 No external dependencies.

-> See my Medium article [From ValueNotifier to Cubit-inspired state management](https://medium.com/@erlendf/from-valuenotifier-to-cubit-inspired-a-pragmatic-evolution-80eea6dba605) for more info
+> See my article [From ValueNotifier to Cubit-inspired state management](https://medium.com/@erlendf/from-valuenotifier-to-cubit-inspired-a-pragmatic-evolution-80eea6dba605) for more info

 ## Components